Vectrex/vxVue/docs/datepicker.md

 :::

 ## Properties
-Properties of the [dateInput](date-input) component can be declared and are passed on.
+Properties of the [dateInput](date-input) component and standard attributes (like `disabled`) component can be declared and are passed on.

 | Name                | Type      | Default                                  | Description                                                                                                                                                             |
 |---------------------|-----------|------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|